 That he made it all seem so effortless, so conversational, remains one of his great gifts, but not his greatest: Van Zandt wrote with a straight-forward economy, again so effortless, that often obscured the exactness of his work.
 You could argue for him as cowboy poet laureate, so precise — so penetrating — are his lyrics.

-A sense of wonder over his composition prowess only deepens, the more you learn about the late Texas-born singer-songwriter.
-For instance, there seems even now to have been little basis in Van Zandt’s own life for one of his most famous songs: “Pancho and Lefty,” later a chart-topping country hit for Willie Nelson and Merle Haggard, creates an entire world around an uncatchable bandit on the run from federales — even though Van Zandt had apparently never visited Mexico.
+A sense of wonder over his compositional prowess only deepens, the more you learn about the late Texas-born singer-songwriter.
+For instance, there seems even now to have been little basis in Van Zandt’s own life for one of his most famous songs: “Pancho and Lefty,” later a chart-topping country hit for Willie Nelson and Merle Haggard, creates an entire world around an uncatchable bandit on the run from the federales — even though Van Zandt had apparently never visited Mexico.

 Sunshine Boy: The Unheard Studio Sessions and Demos: 1971-72 will only burnish Van Zandt’s legend.
 Even those who think they know him will find stark new insights into his doomed genius.